mtossain/satsvs/readme.md

 - __com_sp2sp_budget__: for satellite-satellite received power and C/N0

 ### com_gr2sp_budget
 Plots the link budget parameters for a certain ground station to all satellites.
-The models used are coming from ITU-R.
+The models used are coming from ITU-R python package itur, which implements:
+- ITU-R P.453-13: The radio refractive index: its formula and refractivity data
+- ITU-R P.618-13: Propagation data and prediction methods required for the design of Earth-space telecommunication systems
+- ITU-R P.676-11: Attenuation by atmospheric gases
+- ITU-R P.835-6: Reference Standard Atmospheres
+- ITU-R P.836-6: Water vapour: surface density and total columnar content
+- ITU-R P.837-7: Characteristics of precipitation for propagation modelling
+- ITU-R P.838-3: Specific attenuation model for rain for use in prediction methods
+- ITU-R P.839-4: Rain height model for prediction methods.
+- ITU-R P.840-7: Attenuation due to clouds and fog
+- ITU-R P.1144-7: Interpolation methods for the geophysical properties used to compute propagation effects
+- ITU-R P.1511-1: Topography for Earth-to-space propagation modelling
+-  ITU-R P.1853-1: Tropospheric attenuation time series synthesis

 The following parameters are needed:
 ```